Prasanthloganathan52/api/README.md

-API Integration
+public api

 Dynamic Data: Real-time data from an API is fetched and displayed on the webpage.

 Responsive Design: The website is responsive and works well on various devices and screen sizes.